-Launceston will unfurl like spring blossom as the Junction Arts Festival hits town on September 4 to 8.
+Launceston will unfurl like spring blossom as the Junction Arts Festival hits town.

 Junction Arts Festival Springs into Launceston

-words by Wendy Newton, photos by Dan Fellow
+words by Wendy Newton and photos by Dan Fellow

 The international multi-arts festival is set to transform the regional Tasmanian city with five-days and nights of world-class, contemporary – and often quirky – performance, music and art.
 Theatre, dance, live performance, visual and media art, music and literature events that take place on the public and private spaces, in laneways, in iconic Launceston landmarks, as well as in hidden spaces activated by Junction’s unique approach to participatory arts.